If Company is Bought what Happens to Stock: Everything You Need to Know

 Tender offers - these offers involve a proposal by the investor to buy enough outstanding shares of the target company's stock to gain controlling interest of the company.
 This is sometimes considered a hostile takeover.

-If you need help with answering the question, if a company is bought, what happens to stock, you can post your legal need on UpCounsel's marketplace.
+If you need help with answering the question, if a company is bought, what happens to the stock, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.